 The Family Medicine Residency program at Wake Forest School of Medicine is a dynamic group of medical professionals dedicated to excellence in education, clinical care and research.
+Our program offers a balanced curriculum of both ambulatory and hospital based experiences that combine the best of both community and academic medical training.

 "Our residency is a program committed to the health and welfare of Winston Salem and its surrounding communities.
 The faculty and staff are compassionate teachers who are dedicated to training our residents to become outstanding family physicians.
 In doing so we strive to provide the leaders in primary care for years to come."